gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## Configuration Script: First Hello Example: Creating Instances in Python

-We will also need to import HelloSimObject into our configuration script.
+We will also need to import `HelloSimObject` into our configuration script.
 To do that add the following line to your configuration script.

 ```python
 from m5.objects.HelloSimObject import HelloSimObject
 ```

-The next thing we need to do is create a Root object and a HelloSimObject object.
-We can just add our HelloSimObject object as a child of the root object by using the `.` operator.
+The next thing we need to do is create a `Root` object and a `HelloSimObject` object.
+We can just add our `HelloSimObject` object as a child of the root object by using the `.` operator.
 Add the following lines to your configuration to do that.

 ```python
 root = Root(full_system=False)
 root.hello = HelloSimObject()
 ```

-**NOTE**: We are passing `full_system=False` to Root because we are going to simulate in `SE` mode.
+**NOTE**: We are passing `full_system=False` to `Root` because we are going to simulate in `SE` mode.

 ---

 ## Configuration Script: First Hello Example: Instantiation in C++ and Simulation

-Next, let's tell gem5 to instantiate our SimObjects in C++ by calling `instantiate` from m5.
+Next, let's tell gem5 to instantiate our `SimObjects` in C++ by calling `instantiate` from m5.
 Add the following line to your code to do that.

 ```python
 m5.instantiate()
 ```

-Now that we have instantiated our SimObjects, we can tell gem5 to start simulation.
+Now that we have instantiated our `SimObjects`, we can tell gem5 to start simulation.
 We do that by calling `simulate` from m5.
 Add the following line to your code to do that.

 ```python
 exit_event = m5.simulate()